 The hubs and I are house shopping.
 In case you are wondering what that has to do with the $40 weekly grocery budget challenge, let me fill you in.
 We had one of “those” budgeting discussions this week.
 The one you dread, but you know is good.

 I have to put in a disclaimer here that Eric is very appreciative of my meal planning and weekly grocery budget shopping each week and knows our budget for groceries is abnormally small anyway.
-We usually spend $60-70/week on groceries by shopping the sales and I kept this principal in mind this week but also relied heavily on planning meals around what we had in our pantry.
+We usually spend $60-70/week on groceries by shopping the sales and I kept this principle in mind this week but also relied heavily on planning meals around what we had in our pantry.

 Here’s how we spent under $40 on our weekly grocery budget this week: